chris1111/HP-Probook-EliteBook-Package-Creator-OC/README.md

 #### How to use ☞ [OpenCore](https://dortania.github.io/OpenCore-Desktop-Guide/)

 ### To use this program you will have to boot on a fresh installation with the
-- Create Install Media HP Laptop tools « IMPORTANT » without any file aml (DSDT.aml), (SSDT.aml) in  /EFI / OC / ACPI
+- Create Install Media HP Laptop tools « IMPORTANT » without adding file aml (DSDT.aml), (SSDT.aml) in  /EFI / OC / ACPI.
+Oonly with the two files that are present SSDT-IGPU.aml.

 - This program only uses OC and kexts injection, there is no kext to modify in the system and no kext will install in macOS system.
 ### Support Laptop